Defense Department Cyber Efforts:

 Recommendations for Executive Action

-Comments: As of July 2014, DOD is in the process of finalizing a DOD Directive on "Cyber Workforce Management," which it expects to be formally approved by the end of fiscal year 2014.
-DOD is also working on a complementary DOD Instruction establishing a lexicon for cyberspace workroles and the baseline set of knowledge, skills, and abilities for each workrole; this Instruction should be used to develop a series of cyberspace workforce qualification manuals.
-The DOD Instruction is expected to enter initial coordination within DOD in the second quarter of fiscal year 2015.
-The new qualification manuals, if finalized, are to replace the DOD's manual on "Information Assurance."
-DOD expects that they will have initial drafts of these manuals in calendar year 2015.
-In addition, the DOD is developing another DOD Instruction, which should assign responsibilities and provide procedures for the planning and coordination of DoD cyberspace training and provide an overarching training body, envisioned to be the Cyber Training and Advisory Council.
-DOD expects this Instruction to be formally approved by the end of calendar year 2014.
+Comments: As of September 2015, DOD is still in the process of finalizing a DOD Directive on "Cyber Workforce Management," which it expected to be formally approved sometime in fiscal year 2015.
+In concert with this directive, DOD is also working on a complementary DOD Instruction establishing a lexicon for cyberspace workroles and the baseline set of knowledge, skills, and abilities for each workrole; this Instruction should be used to develop a series of cyberspace workforce qualification manuals.
+Working groups to establish baseline qualification requirements for the cyberspace workforce in these qualification manuals will commence work in the first quarter of fiscal year 2016.
+The qualification manuals, if finalized, are to replace the DOD's manual on "Information Assurance."
+In addition, the DOD is developing another DOD Instruction, which should assign responsibilities and provide procedures for the planning and coordination of DoD cyberspace training.
+DOD expects this DOD Instruction to be formally approved by December 2015.